Grad1ent/AD-Notes/README.md

 ## About me
 My name is [Wojciech](http://en.wikipedia.org/wiki/Wojciech).

 It’s Slavic name and means something like “He who is happy in battle“.
 However origin maybe fits 1 000 years ago to warriors or any other persons enjoying of war.
-So right now it’s just tradition to name children like their grandpas.
-As the result I’m only “happy in battle” if I get top rank in Battlefield gameplay.
+Right now it’s more like tradition to name children like their grandpas.

-My surname means nothing.
-However it seems core “Pazdzier” is connected somehow to October (pol: pazdziernik) and tail “-wicz” is the end of typical polish surname occured in XVI century in Lithuania.
-Whatever.
+My surname or at least core “Pazdzier” seems to be connected somehow to October (pol: pazdziernik) and tail “-wicz” is the end of typical polish surnames occured in XVI century in Lithuania.
+Interesting.

-To avoid rising entropy in the Universe because of posting doubled info You are welcome to have a look into my Linkedin profile to find more details about experience, skills and overall technical background:
+To avoid rising entropy in the Universe due of posting doubled info You are very welcome to have a look into my Linkedin profile to find more details about experience, skills and overall technical background:

 https://www.linkedin.com/in/wojciechpazdzierkiewicz